 What does DPMO Stand For?

 DPMO literally means, defects per million opportunities.
-For example, if I promise to deliver 100 pizzas within 30 mins and and fail to deliver 10, then I have 1 in 10 which failed.
+It is a vital metric in quality management and process improvement, widely used within sigma methodology and Six Sigma methodology to quantify and reduce defects.
+For example, if I promise to deliver 100 pizzas within 30 mins and fail to deliver 10, then I have 1 in 10 which failed.
 Or in DPMO speak, 100,000 DPMO.

 The benefits of reducing defects per million opportunities